 Since the early 1990’s, ADA-Indiana has provided funding to local community organizations to conduct projects related to the implementation of the Americans with Disabilities Act (ADA).
-One of the guiding principles behind the Grants Program is that local communities know what are the needs for their own community.
+One of the guiding principles behind the Grants Program is that local organizations know best the needs of their own community.

 Do have some examples of the projects you have funded in the past?

-Please feel free to take a look at our "Past Grant Recipients" page.
+Please feel free to look at ADA-Indiana's "Past Grant Recipients" webpage.

 Who is Keith Coros?